jimhester/knitrBootstrap/README.md

 ## Features ##
 * Automatic table of contents constructed from h1-4 tags using [tocify]
 * Output automatically resized to fit the display
-* Code block visibility can be toggled with a mouse click
+* Code/Output block and plot visibility can be toggled with a mouse click
-* Images can be zoomed and centered by clicking
+* Images are automatically thumbnailed and lightboxed using [fancybox]
 * Code blocks automatically highlighted using [highlight.js]
 * Automatically wraps code block with div elements to work with bootstrap
 * Can restyle with bootstrap compatible css